-Ronnie is an undergraduate at Tel Aviv university.
+Ronnie is B.A. student of Archaeology at Tel Aviv University.
 He has excavated at different sites, including Tel Azekah, Timna, City of David/Silwan and Tel Esur.
-In the upcoming season he will be charged, together with Omer Zeevi, with the field documentation.
+In the upcoming season he will deal with field documentation.

 Dennis Cole is a Professor of Old Testament and Archaeology occupying the Mcfarland Chair of Archaeology, Chairman of the Division of Biblical Studies, Co-Director of the Michael and Sara Moskau Institute of Archaeology, NOBTS, and Co-Director of Tel Hadid Expedition.
 Upon the completion of a commentary on Numbers (The Evangelical Exegetical Commentary for Logos), Dennis plans to initiate a new project, The Vineyard and the Cultus: A Study in the Socio-Cultic Implications of Bronze and Iron Age Viticulture and Vinification.

-Ido Koch is a co-director of the Tel Hadid Expedition.
-He has authored several articles dealing with the archaeology of Bronze and Iron Ages Southern Levant and a monograph focusing on the Egyptian–Levantine colonial encounters during the Late Bronze Age (The Shadow of Egypt, Jerusalem, 2018).
-He participated as an area supervisor at the Ramat Rahel (2007–2010) and Tel Azekah expeditions (2012–2016).
+Ido Koch is a Senior Lecturer at the Department of Archaeology and Ancient Near Eastern Cultures, Tel Aviv University, and co-director of the Tel Hadid Expedition.
+He studies the archaeology of Bronze and Iron Ages Southern Levant.
+His recently published monograph (The Shadow of Egypt, Jerusalem, 2018) deals with the Egyptian–Levantine colonial encounters during the Late Bronze Age.
+He participated as an area supervisor at Ramat Rahel (2007–2010) and Tel Azekah (2012–2016).

 Lin Lawson Pruitt